felgueres/birdseyeview/README.md

-# Birds-eye view
+# Bird's eye view

+I'm curious how Tesla's bird's eye feature works and whether I can build it with an Orin computer and webcams.

 <img src="./bev.jpg" alt="Tesla Bird's Eye View" width="150">

-Tesla's birds-eye feature is a top down projection of the cameras and some 3D rendering.

-I'm curious how to make that same effect and how far can I push it with home cameras and an Orin computer.